-As ultrasonic dispersing technology can be used on lab, bench-top and production level, allowing for throughput rates over 10 tons/hour it is being applied in the R&D stage and in the commercial production.
-Process results can be scaled up easily (linear).
+As ultrasonic dispersing technology can be used on lab, bench-top and industrial production level, allowing for throughput rates over 10 tons/hour it is being applied in the R&D stage and in the commercial production.
+Process results can be scaled up easily and linear.

 Hielscher ultrasonic devices are very energy efficient.
 The devices convert approx. 80 to 90% of the electrical input power into mechanical activity in the liquid.
 This leads to substantially lower processing costs.

 Following the links below, you can read more about the use of high-performance ultrasound for the

 - dispersing and fine milling of pigments,

 Emulsion Polymerization using Sonication

 Traditional coating formulations use basic polymer chemistry.
 The change to water-based coating technology has an impact on raw material selection, properties and formulation methodologies.